nikomatsakis/skillsmatter2022/index.md

 I think we want a combination of

-* Building on our strengths :check:
+* Building on our strengths ✅
 * **Addressing our weaknesses**
 * Think big opportunities